| Guide | News | Business | Drivers

 However, if you’re a business looking for a fleet solution, the instability of public charging can cause issues.
 Not being able to predict monthly costs, and having drivers charge at different times, can quickly become unmanageable.

-Private EV Charging refers to any charge points that are not accessible by the general public – this could be a home charge point, charge points for your employees at your place of business, or charging stations designated for your fleet.
+Private EV Charging refers to any charge points that are not accessible by the general public.
+This could be a home charge point, charge points for your employees at your place of business, or charging stations designated for your EV fleet.

 You can charge exactly as you would from a public chargepoint, although it’s dependent on the kind of charge point you have installed.

-There’s an upfront cost for installation, and costs vary depending on the kind of charge point you have installed, but you can apply for grants from the government.
+There’s an upfront cost for installation, and these vary depending on the kind of charge point you have installed, but you can apply for grants from the government, such as the Workplace Charging Scheme.
+The WCS provides financial support towards the cost of installing up to 40 EV charge points, with a cap of £350 per socket.

 The biggest pro of private charging is control.